COSC3020/mergesort-ziyuWang6666/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+In the mergeSort function, the outer loop iterates log₂(n) times (where 'n' denotes the array's size).
+This behavior comes from doubling the subarray sizes during each iteration.

+The inner loop, in each iteration of the outer loop, runs a maximum of n/2 times because it partitions the array into subarrays of varying sizes.

+The merge function is merging left and right subarrays, first to compare left and right elements on both sides, shift and swap elements as needed.
+In the worst case, the time complexity is O(n) since there might be a traverse of every element.

+So the total worst-case complexity of this merge sort is O(n^2 log n).